 This about covers the features present in this advanced, light, comfortable shoe.
 New Balance claims that this 1080 can keep up mile after mile.
 In our testing and review of the New Balance 1080v11, we found this to be the case.

-• The Flat Route: The 1080 performed stupendously on the flat route course, both inside and out, on tile, carpet and asphalt.
-There were zero comfort related issues when walking with this shoe.
+• The Flat Route: The 1080 performs stupendously on flat route courses, both inside and out, on tile, carpet and asphalt.
+There are zero comfort related issues when walking with this shoe.

-• Off-Roading: The 1080 performed very well on the off-roading course at Spanish Pond, handling slippery wooden surfaces and steep inclines with ease.
+• Off-Roading: The 1080 performs very well on the off-roading courses, handling slippery wooden surfaces and steep inclines with ease.

-• Elevating: The 1080 has incredible grip, by far the “stickiest” of the eight shoes tested.
-As such, it performed ideally on the turns when climbing the steps of the skyscraper.
+• Elevating: The 1080 has incredible grip, by far the “stickiest” of the eight shoes we reviewed.
+As such, it performs ideally on turns when climbing steps

 Advantages